 Take a rest from your walk on one of the benches that have been carved to look like airplane wings with parts from the plane set within the bench plinths.

 You absolutely have to admire Lady Carnarvon and her husband who own Highclere.
 Lady Carnarvon seems to keep the whole place going and has changed the financial outlook for the property with her smart business plans.

 Lady Carnarvon has written several books including Highclere, Lady Almina and the Real Downton Abbey: The Lost Legacy of Highclere Castle, Lady Catherine and the Real Downton Abbey and At Home at Highclere: Entertaining at the Real Downton Abbey along with a book I can’t wait to get my hands on Christmas at Highclere: Recipes and traditions from the real Downton Abbey.

-Lady Carnarvon also has a wonderful blog where she shares what daily life at Highclere is about, favourite recipes and showcases some of the incredible special events that take place at the “real Downton Abbey”.
+Lady Carnarvon also has a wonderful blog where she shares what daily life at Highclere is about, her favourite recipes and showcases some of the incredible special events that take place at the “real Downton Abbey”.

 Can I stay at Downton Abbey?

-If you want to live like a Lord and Lady there are also two properties for rent on the grounds of Highclere Castle.
+Highclere castle accommodation if you want to live like a Lord and Lady there are also two properties for rent on the grounds of Highclere Castle.
 From the Castle’s website: